fnalways/Olares/docs/manual/olares/settings/gpu-resource.md

 To view your GPU inventory and status:

 1. Navigate to **Settings** > **GPU**.
 The GPU list shows each GPU's model, associated node, total VRAM, and current GPU mode.
-2. Click on a specific GPU to access its details page.
+2. Click a GPU to open its details page.
   ![GPU overview](/images/manual/olares/gpu-overview.png#bordered)

 ::: tip Note